HubSpot/hubspot-cli/CONTRIBUTING.md

 ## Testing
-Eensure you are on Node 10.24.1 before running any tests, since that is the version of node that the build step uses.
+Ensure you are on the minimum version of Node supported by the CLI before running any tests, since that is the version of node that the build step uses.
+To find the minimum, see the `engine` entry in the [cli-lib package.json](./packages/cli-lib/package.json).

 Using [nvm](https://github.com/nvm-sh/nvm) to switch between versions will help speed up development.

 Tests on the CLI are located in three places:
 - `/acceptance-tests/tests`